When the sun’s out, it’s time to get high. Head for London’s best rooftop bars, roof terraces, open-air bars and sky-high drinking dens.

 The Tankard, Kennington

-Formerly a Grand Union outlet, this site now belongs to The Draft House – a small group of pubs that proffer a great selection of beers.
-This spot offers a marvellous roof terrace, completely refurbed and overlooking the Imperial War Museum grounds.
-Food is mightily beer-friendly: mac'n'cheese balls, scotch eggs, burgers, fish'n'chips and the like, but with a couple of welcome veggie and vegan options too (oh, and mains are half price on Mondays).
+Formerly a Grand Union outlet, this site now belongs to The Draft House — a group of pubs that proffer a great selection of beers.
+This spot offers a roof terrace, completely refurbed and overlooking the Imperial War Museum grounds.
+Food is mightily beer-friendly: mac'n'cheese balls, scotch eggs, burgers, fish'n'chips and the like, but with a couple of welcome veggie and vegan options too.

 Queen Elizabeth Hall Roof Garden, South Bank

 Originally a partnership with the Eden Project, this rooftop recommendation continues to be a natural haven of wildflowers, fruit trees and allotments.
 Light snacks and sandwiches line your stomach, but watching the sun go down over the Thames with a G&T in hand can't be beaten.

 Queen Elizabeth Hall Roof Garden, Southbank Centre, Belvedere Road, SE1 8XX (open April-October only)